PhMajerus/FIGfonts/README.md

 echo 'Hello, world!' | figlet -f phm-largetype -C utf8
 ```

+### Mitigating FIGlet width calculation
-Note many of my fonts use ANSI/VT control sequences, which FIGlet does not support, making it miscalculate the width of characters.
-The workaround is to use the `-w 9999` argument to prevent it from wrapping text.
+Note many of my fonts use ANSI/VT control sequences.
+FIGlet treats those escape sequences as printable characters, so it counts them toward the line width and produces incorrect wrapping.
+The workaround is to use the `-w 9999` option to disable FIGlet's wrapping logic entirely and avoid line breaks based on those incorrect widths.
 To create text that spans several lines, the `fold` utility can be used to prepare the text in advance.
 For example:
 ```bash